GENIVI/navigation/test/navigation/w3c/socket-based-poc/README.md

+# W3C proof of concept

+## Synopsis
-Preliminary code for testing the implementation of a set of navigation Web API based on GENIVI API Technology used: nodejs
+This folder contains a preliminary code for testing the implementation of a set of navigation Web API based on GENIVI API.
+The example used is the configuration API.
+It's based on nodejs

-To get a given version of nodejs (e.g. 0.12): curl -sL https://deb.nodesource.com/setup_0.12 | sudo -E bash sudo apt-get install -y nodejs
-NB: not supported by my trusty :-(

-For the time being, version is v0.10.25: sudo apt-get install nodejs npm npm install -g node-gyp
+##Tested targets
+Desktop: Tested under Ubuntu 16.04 LTS 64 bits nodejs version: 4.2.6

+## Third parties software
+For nodejs you need to install some modules: npm install http url fs path webidl2 escodegen socket.io gcontext

+### Special thanks
+Thanks to Fred Chien (the node-gcontext maintainer) who has kindly and quickly updated his module to fit the nodejs version.

+## Prerequisites
+You need navigation being built and running

+## How to build
-To build the c++ add-on in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules npm build . npm pack cd .. npm install node-cpp-lbs-modules/node-cpp-lbs-modules-0.1.0.tgz
+To build the c++ add-on in C++ and install the module localy for nodejs: cd ./node-cpp-lbs-modules make all cd .. npm install node-cpp-lbs-modules/node-cpp-lbs-modules-0.1.0.tgz

-To test:
-Intall additional modules for nodejs: npm install http url fs path webidl2 escodegen socket.io gcontext
+## How to test

-Run the server:
+Launch the navigation

-nodejs server.js
+nodejs server.js poll silent

-In your browser open the file ./index.html
+In your browser open the file ./navigation-settings-language-and-units.html

-Annex:
-To debug the C++ add-on:
-cd ./node-cpp-lbs-modules
-node-gyp configure --debug
-node-gyp build --debug
-npm pack
-cd ..
-npm install node-cpp-lbs-modules/node-cpp-based-modules-0.1.0.tgz
-To see where the issue is in the js file: nodejs debug server.js
-To debug the c++ addon:
-gdb --args /usr/bin/nodejs server.js
+##Known issues
+To fix bug name of Debian (/bin/sh: 1: node: not found) sudo apt-get install nodejs-legacy